 If “Yes”, please explain the circumstances and describe the corrective action being taken: (Maximum Response Length: 2,000 characters)

+If the Applicant identified a Controlling Entity in Question #3, please indicate if the Controlling Entity will provide financial support to address any operating deficit (e.g. full support, partial support) and under what circumstances.
+(Maximum Response Length: 2,000 characters)

-Complete Table D2 – Fee Structure
+Fee Structure

-Based on the projections in Exhibit A, provide an itemized list of the individual fees that represent the Fee Structure the Applicant (or Controlling Entity) anticipates will typically apply to investments closed with the requested NMTC Allocation and result in compensation to the Applicant (or Controlling Entity), its Affiliates or unaffiliated third-parties.
+Complete Table D2: Based on the projections in Exhibit A, provide an itemized list of the individual fees that represent the Fee Structure the Applicant anticipates will typically apply to the proposed NMTC investments and result in compensation to the Applicant (or Controlling Entity), its Affiliates or unaffiliated third-parties.

+In Table D2, Applicants must disclose all fees for each proposed financial product listed in Question #14(a), regardless of the expected source and/or recipient.

-Describe Table D2 - Fee Structure in detail.
-Explain why the Fee Structure and Average Fee Percentage of the requested NMTC Allocation are appropriate
+Description of Table D2: In the narrative below, for each Financial Product, explain how the Applicant determined that Fee Structure and Average Fee Percentage are appropriate

-for the investment strategy described in this application.(Maximum Response Length: 2,000 characters)
+for the investment strategy described in this Allocation Application.
+(Maximum Response Length: 3,000 characters)

+Be sure to provide a brief description of fees (type, usage, if fees are paid to third- parties) and the timing of such fees in relation to the QEI.
+For example, indicate whether the fee is to be charged when the Applicant commits to an NMTC investment; retained from Investment Fund proceeds, paid from the QEI proceeds, paid from QLICI proceeds, retained from the tax credit equity at the end of the NMTC compliance period.

+Applicants that plan to charge exit fees must quantify the amount and describe the circumstances that determine when such fees will be charged as well as the frequency these events will occur.

+Applicants that plan to retain all or a portion of the tax credit equity at the end of the NMTC compliance period must quantify the amount as well as describe the circumstances and frequency.

-Complete Table D3 based on the projected activities reflected in Exhibit A and fees described in 33(e) and Table D2.
+Complete Table D3 based on the projected activities reflected in Exhibit A and fees described in Q. 34(a) and Table D2.
 Based on the projections in Table D3:

 Describe the Applicant’s projected sources of income and expense(s) associated with administering the Applicant’s NMTC line of business and how the Applicant will be able to sustain this line of business, consistent with its overall business strategy, including its timeline for making investments.